Change Password

 For a composite index, lists multiple properties within a schema using @<schema>(<property1>, <property2>,...).

-In both index types, if the property type is string or text, you must specify the maximum string length[1] in search to enable the index.
+In both index types, if the property type is string or text, you must specify the maximum string length[1] allowed in search to use this index.
 This prevents performance degradation that can occur when indexing long text fields.

 <indexName> The name of the index.
 Names must be unique among nodes and among edges, but a node index and an edge index may share the same name.